OUR STORY ISN’T OVER YET

 Learn more about Y30:

-Through its various programs and initiatives, Y30 seeks to improve the lives of individuals and communities.
-To achieve its mission, the association focuses on several core priorities, all of which are outlined below.
+Through its various programmes and initiatives, Y30 seeks to improve the lives of communities so that fewer people are dependent on foreign humanitarian aid.
+To carry out its mission, the association focuses on 3 fundamental priorities: education, agriculture and humanitarian aid.

 OUR PROJECTS